Andy Blunden 2018

 and carrying things home opens lots of opportunities for learning.

-The first implication of carrying things is delayed gratification – the opening up of a gap between stimulus and response, so that behaviour is no longer governed by immediate relations of Stimulus→Response is crucial to the emergence of intellect.
+The first implication of carrying things is delayed gratification - the opening up of a gap between stimulus and response, so that behaviour is no longer governed by immediate relations of Stimulus→Response.
+This is crucial to the emergence of intellect.
 As Leonard Cohen said: “There is a crack in everything, that’s how the light gets in.”